About James Rielly

 For 10 years Jim Rielly portrayed the character Charlie Weaver, appearing in Bristol’s famous Fourth of July Parade and at various places throughout Rhode Island.
 He once received a letter from the real Charlie Weaver, Cliff Arquette, who wrote “Keep up the good work but don’t take any checks”.

 The town of Bristol Rhode Island appointed Jim Rielly as official Town Crier in 1975.
 As Bristol’s official Town Crier from 1975 to 1989, his duties were to call to order the Patriotic Exercises and officially lead the town’s Fourth of July Parade.
 In addition to Bristol’s Independence Day celebrations, Jim Rielly also participated as Town Crier at numerous community and civic events throughout the year.
 The role of Bristol Rhode Island Town Crier continues this day.

 But Jim Rielly’s most notable role was that as Rhode Island’s own “Santa Claus.”
 His first appearance as Santa Claus was in the beginning of the Great Depression.
 In 1927 at the age of 19, Jim Rielly appeared as Santa Claus for a family of 13 living in an abandoned chicken coup.
 For more than 60 years, he would bring cheer to orphanages, hospitals, nursing homes, schools, churches, charitable organizations, military bases and the Rhode Island State House.

 As Santa Claus, he traveled by helicopter, plane, ship, and sleigh to bring laughter and joy to literally hundreds of thousands of people.
 Accepting no payment for his appearances, his only fee requirement was that we share the true meaning of Christmas by loving one another.
-Close to his heart were those occasions when he spent time at the homes with mentally and physically handicapped children.
+Close to his heart were those occasions when he spent time at the homes with mentally and physically challenged children.

 In 1970, Jim Rielly was honored by the town of Bristol by naming a street after him.
 Rielly Lane was dedicated in 1970.
 The “Jim Rielly’s Bench” in Rockwell Park was dedicated to Jim in 1975.
 And in 1979, the United States Senate entered his name in the Congressional Record for his kindness to people as “James D. Rielly, A Truly Remarkable Santa Claus from Rhode Island.”